 Define organizational risk competency capabilities.
 A key question is whether an organization has the ability to successfully execute the risk management approach.
 Designing a risk strategy so that it supports and aligns with the desired organizational risk management competencies is another critical competency for a risk management professional.
 A review of existing capabilities based on a gap analysis will determine which capabilities are already in place.
-As gaps between risk management goals.
+As gaps between risk management competency and risk strategy are identified, adequate resources should be either developed or acquired in order to meet risk management goals.
 For example, an organization may have strong risk identification processes in place (e.g., ability to perform business risk assessments), but lacks the ability to follow through on the business risk assessments and reinforce the importance of governance.
 Risk management professionals may look to different maturity models to help design a customizable approach for identifying gaps in capabilities, and building needed risk competencies.